 Back pain, depression link found in our genes

-Genetics are behind the link between lower back pain and depression, according to a pair of studies recently conducted by the University of Sydney and Spain’s Murcia Twin Registry, and published by the International Association for the Study of Pain.
+Genetics are behind the link between lower back pain and depression, according to a pair of studies recently conducted by the University of Sydney and Spain’s Murcia Twin Registry and published by the International Association for the Study of Pain.
 Their studies are the first to examine the true relationship between lower back pain and depression.

 Researchers looked at data from the well-established Murcia Twin Registry, which includes about 2,150 Spanish twins.
 These twin studies offer a unique chance to explain the link between health conditions, simply by eliminating the genetic and environmental factors that led to the conditions in the first place.
-So you can get an accurate look at the genetics.

 Responses to questionnaires helped to determine whether participants with symptoms of depression experienced more back pain.
 What they found was a clear link between the two.
 Upon further analysis of what are called monozygotic twins – those who are genetically identical – the association between lower back pain and depression completely disappeared, however.